Bank of Punjab

-The Bank of Punjab is a Pakistani government-owned bank which is based in Lahore, Punjab.
+The Bank of Punjab (BOP) is a Pakistani government-owned bank which is based in Lahore, Punjab.
 It is owned by the Government of Punjab, Pakistan.

 History

-1989–2000: Initial years
+1989–2000: Early history

 The Bank of Punjab was founded in October 1989, pursuant to the Bank of Punjab Act 1989, by the provincial government of Punjab under the leadership of then-Chief Minister Nawaz Sharif.
 The initiative was part of the provincial government's efforts to utilize its financial resources to support local policy objectives during the resurgence of multi-party democracy in the late 1980s.
 Due to political instability in the early 1990s, the bank's establishment was delayed until 1994, when it received scheduled bank status under Chief Minister Manzoor Wattoo and approval from the State Bank of Pakistan.

 In 1991, the Bank of Punjab was listed on the Karachi Stock Exchange, following an initial public offering.
 A year later, the bank established First Punjab Modaraba, a wholly owned subsidiary of the bank.